-Krikorian has registered at least 16 wins in 13 of 15 seasons at Florida State while finishing no lower than second place a total of 12 times in the Atlantic Coast Conference, the nation’s premier soccer conference.
+Krikorian has registered at least 16 wins in 14 of 17 seasons at Florida State while finishing no lower than second place a total of 14 times in the Atlantic Coast Conference, the nation’s premier soccer conference.
 Krikorian led the Seminoles to a share of the ACC regular-season title and the No. 1 seed in the ACC Tournament for the first time in school history in 2009.
 Two years later he guided the Seminoles to their first ACC Championship as Florida State defeated Wake Forest 3-1 in penalty kicks.
 The Seminoles reigned supreme in the ACC once again in 2012 winning the outright regular-season title with an 8-2-0 record.
 In 2013, FSU went on to capture its second league championship with a 1-0 victory over Virginia Tech becoming just the third school in ACC history to win multiple league titles.
 In 2014, Florida State earned both the ACC regular-season and tournament championships for the first time in school history, allowing just three total goals against league opponents in 13 total games.
 During 2015, the Noles finished 6-1-3 in conference play in the regular-season and defeated No. 1 Virginia, 7-6 on PKs, to secure their third consecutive ACC Tournament title.
 The Noles entered the 2016 ACC Tournament as the No. 6 seed, but FSU won its fourth conference championship in a row after topping No. 6-ranked Duke, No. 9 Clemson and No. 10 North Carolina.
 In 2018, Florida State finished seventh in the ACC regular-season standings but took down each of the top three schools in the conference – No. 1 North Carolina, No. 2 Duke and No. 3 Virginia – on its way to its sixth ACC Championship in eight seasons.
+The 2020 season was a different one, but a special one for the Seminoles.
+In an eight-game regular season that was constructed of just conference games the Seminoles finished unbeaten throughout the regular season and the ACC Tournament, going 11-0 and winning a share of the ACC Regular Season and the ACC Tournament title with a 3-2 win over No. 1 North Carolina.
+FSU backed up the 2021 season with its eighth ACC Tournament crown in 2021.
+FSU entered the tournament as the No. 2 seed and defeated No. 25 Wake Forest 2-1 (OT) and No. 1 Virginia 1-0 to remain on top of the ACC.

 The 2019 season was business as usual for Krikorian and the Seminoles as they earned a national seed in the NCAA Tournament for the 15th straight season.
 After finishing the regular season with a 15-5 record and a second-place finish in the ACC, Florida State earned a one seed in the NCAA Tournament for the eighth time and second year in a row.
 Florida State would make it to the Elite 8 for the 13th time in 15 seasons under Krikorian.